khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > - The rationale for the use of dynamic clamp and the parameters chosen are not clear.

-Previously a detailed justification for the use of dynamic clamp was only given in the Discussion; we now added it to the end of Introduction.
+Previously a detailed justification for the use of dynamic clamp was only given in the Discussion section; we now added it to the end of Introduction.

 > Is the dynamic clamp current injection protocol mimicking the physiological synaptic input?
 This should be stated.